Explicit harmonic self-maps of complex projective spaces: Preliminaries

 Thus, $ \psi $ is weakly stable if and only if $ \lambda_j ( \psi ) \geq 0 $ for every $ j \in \N $.
-We refer to~\cite{urakawa1993equivariant}[Theorem~3.2] for a proof of the following theorem, which we found useful for our purposes. \begin{theorem} Let $ ( M, g_1 ) $, $ ( N, g_2 ) $ be two compact Kähler manifolds and $ \psi : M \to N $ a holomorphic harmonic map.
+We refer to~\cite{urakawa2013calculus}[Theorem~3.2] for a proof of the following theorem, which we found useful for our purposes. \begin{theorem} Let $ ( M, g_1 ) $, $ ( N, g_2 ) $ be two compact K\"ahler manifolds and $ \psi : M \to N $ a holomorphic harmonic map.
 Then the following holds:

 where $ D V $ is an element of $ \Gamma ( \psi^* T N \otimes T^* M ) $ defined by

 In particular, $ \psi $ is weakly stable. \end{theorem}

 Since in our setting we are working with equivariant $ ( k, r ) $-maps, it is natural to study also the \emph{equivariant stability} of the harmonic solutions, in the sense that one considers only variations that are invariant under the cohomogeneity one action.
 In general, the notion of stability is more restrictive than the notion of equivariant stability: there exist examples of harmonic maps which are unstable but equivariantly stable under some group action.
 The main source for equivariant stability of harmonic self-maps of cohomogeneity one manifolds is~\cite{branding2023equivariant}.